-Lilly lifts earnings forecast as newer drugs provide boost
+Lilly lifts earnings target after Trulicity boost

 Lilly raised its 2018 adjusted earnings forecast to between $5.55 and $5.60 per share, from $5.40 to $5.50 per share.

-Net income more than doubled to $1.15 billion.
+Net income in the quarter ended September more than doubled to $1.15 billion.
+Results a year earlier included a write-down of more than $400 million.

 Excluding one-time items, Lilly earned $1.39 per share, above analysts’ average estimate of $1.35 per share, according to IBES data from Refinitiv.